DouglasTucker/BSUTour/ST_resources copy/Grammer Subsets/Subset07.md

-#  Expected Interpreter Grammar Structure
+#  Interpreter Grammar Structure
-## "Not case sensitive"
+## Subset07
+### Expanded grammer to be able to use comparisions in expressions and use while loops

 #### PROGRAM